Last updated: 2025-04-08

 Authentication endpoint

-Spring Security does not provide direct support for JWT, so a number of additions to our Spring Boot application are necessary.
+Spring Security does not provide direct support for JWT, so a couple of additions to our Spring Boot application are necessary.
 In our build.gradle

 or pom.xml